 Growing up, my big sister was the artist, and I was the annoying tag-along sister.
 I did a little doodling as most kids do, but at that age, I just didn't have the motivation or inspiration to pursue art any further, especially when my sister was so amazing!
 My sister was talented at all sorts of things--she could draw and paint, she could write, and she was musically inclined.
 When I got to be around eleven, I finally found something I could do better than her--ballet!
 At that age, I had more energy than I knew what to do with, so ballet was the perfect outlet!
 I got many compliments from the ballet teacher for my elevation, which further encouraged me.
 I particularly enjoyed the recitals, and wearing pretty costumes!
 I continued the ballet lessons, and even worked part time as an assistant ballet teacher, until I graduated high school and began college.

-Sister Melanie was very musically inclined while we were growing up.
-She wrote songs, and also gave guitar lessons.
+Sister Melanie was very artistically inclined while we were growing up.
+She drew and painted, wrote stories and songs, and also gave guitar lessons.
 This photo was made while we were living in Germany, probably around 1968.

 Big sis Melanie, the artist of the family, is now a singer and song writer!

 My sister, Melanie, who has had many interests over the years, now writes her own songs, and sings them beautifully!
 Click to listen.